AnshumanDec2K/Python_Programming/README.md

 demo5: Basic Tuple, List and String operations

 demo6: More operations on Tuple, List and String and some basic dictionary operations

+demo7: Functions in python

+demo8: File handling in python